 - 38. This section of the guidance is informed by the latest scientific and public health advice and research from the Advisory Sub-group on education and children's issues, Health Facilities Scotland, ARHAI Scotland and the SAGE Environmental and Modelling Group (EMG) which published updated guidance on 23rd October 2020.
-Cognisance has also been taken of UK and European building services industry guidance (CIBSE and REHVA).
-This guidance has been developed in consultation with HSE which has produced general guidance on Ventilation and air conditioning during the coronavirus (COVID-19) pandemic (hse.gov.uk). - 39.
-This section was reviewed throughout September 2021.
-As there was no new or emerging advice/evidence on heating and ventilation practices from SAGE EMG and based on user feedback from local authorities and the Scottish Heads of Property Services (SHoPS) network the guidance in this section remains largely unchanged.
-In its advice published on 3 March, the Advisory Sub-group did recommend however, that greater emphasis should be placed on ventilation, by keeping windows open as much as possible, and doors open when feasible and safe to do so.
+Cognisance has also been taken of UK and European building services industry guidance (CIBSE\and REHVA).
+This guidance has been updated in December 2021 to take account of the latest expert advice and guidance from HSE (Ventilation and air conditioning during the coronavirus (COVID-19) pandemic).
+HSE has also reviewed and provided input to this updated guidance. - 39.
+In its advice published on 3 March, the Advisory Sub-group recommended that greater emphasis should be placed on ventilation, by keeping windows open as much as possible (weather permitting during winter), and doors open when feasible and safe to do so. - 40.
 Updated advice published on 3 August 2021 also emphasised the need for a renewed focus on the importance of good ventilation and the potential for CO2 monitors to be utilised to ensure good air quality in enclosed spaces.
 The World Health Organisation (WHO) has published a roadmap to improve and ensure good indoor ventilation in the context of COVID-19.
-The Scottish Government has also published ventilation guidance. - 40.
-This section of the guidance is intended primarily for relevant local authority teams it is not expected that headteachers or teachers should have the expertise to apply it independently. - 41.
+The Scottish Government has also published ventilation guidance. - 41.
+This section of the guidance was reviewed throughout December 2021.
+Some updates have been made to improve clarity and to take account of stakeholder feedback.
+However, the core scientific advice from SAGE EMG underpinning this guidance remains consistent. - 42.
+This section of the guidance is intended primarily for relevant local authority teams it is not expected that headteachers or teachers should have the expertise to apply it independently. - 43.
 The key requirement for local authorities is to work with schools to identify and implement local approaches that balance the need for fresh air in key parts of the school estate with the maintenance of adequate temperatures.
-The latest scientific advice identifies that ventilation is an important factor in mitigating against the risk of far-field (>2m) aerosol transmission.
-The relative importance of far-field aerosol transmission compared to other transmission routes is not yet known, but evidence suggests it is a risk in poorly ventilated spaces. - 42.
+The latest scientific advice identifies that ventilation is an important factor in mitigating against the risk of far-field (>2m) aerosol transmission. - 44.
 There is therefore a need for an appropriate supply of fresh air to assist with minimising the risk of virus infection.
-There is also a need to maintain indoor temperatures for reasons including user comfort, health and wellbeing, and learning and teaching. - 43.
+There is also a need to maintain indoor temperatures for reasons including user comfort, health and wellbeing, and learning and teaching. - 45.
 This guidance seeks to identify practical measures which may be incorporated to balance these issues.
 The precise balance to be struck, and the most effective ways of doing so, will depend heavily on local factors including building design, location and prevailing weather conditions.
 It is expected that average external temperatures will drop over the winter months, and also that average wind speeds will rise (c30-40%) compared to summer.
-The rise in wind speed will increase the need to reduce draughts by closing (or partially closing) windows.
-The increased speed may however provide some compensation in terms of maintaining overall ventilation rates. - 44.
-While measures to improve ventilation should be viewed as just one part of the overall package of control measures in schools, they are being viewed by the Advisory sub-group as an increasingly important mitigation.
+The rise in wind speed may increase the need to improve thermal comfort by partially closing windows.
+The increased speed may, however, provide some compensation in terms of maintaining overall ventilation rates. - 46.
+While measures to improve ventilation should be viewed as just one part of the overall package of control measures in schools, they are being viewed by the Advisory sub-group as an important mitigation.
 Schools should continue to ensure a focus on implementation and maintenance of wider controls including personal hygiene, symptom vigilance, enhanced cleaning and distancing.